xiaoyunyang/xiaoyunyang.github.io/assets/md/SetupAuth.md

 });
 ```

+According to node's documentation on the [`process-env`](https://nodejs.org/docs/latest/api/process.html#process_process_env)
+>It is possible to modify this object, but such modifications will not be reflected outside the Node.js process.

-If you want to separately define your environmental variable, then install `dotenv` and use the following lines in your `server.js`
+If you want to separately define your environmental variable, then install `dotenv` and use the following lines in your `server.js`.

+What it is:
+>`Dotenv` is a zero-dependency module that loads environment variables from a `.env` file into `process-env`.

+Why you shoud use it:
 >`Dotenv` is a simple way to allow you to create secret keys that your application needs to function and keep them from going public.

-See more on the use of `dotenv` from [this article](https://medium.com/@thejasonfile/using-dotenv-package-to-create-environment-variables-33da4ac4ea8f).
+See more on why you should use of [`Dotenv`](https://github.com/motdotla/dotenv) from [this article](https://medium.com/@thejasonfile/using-dotenv-package-to-create-environment-variables-33da4ac4ea8f).

 ## More Things to Checkout
 [Sample App](https://github.com/aybmab/express-redux-sample)